EastEriq/LAST_ZWOASICamera/README.md

 + The cooler and the fan stop when `disconnect()` is called, i.e. when the class object is deleted.
 They also stop when the USB cable is pulled off.
++ However, many of the ASI functions don't return errors if the cable has been pulled, they just return the previous values.
+This is deceiving.
+And can hang `takeExposureSeq()`, even when the cable is attached back in.
+  The safe action is `disconnect()`/`connect()`, but the loss of connection may pass undetected.
+I've found no other way to determine if previously connected camera is still there, short of trying to close/open it or trying to acquire images.
+Neither way is practical for implementing a periodic watchdog.
-+ After changing `bitDepth` or `binning` (both involve calls to set ROI functions), the first image(s) taken may be empty/it may take a longer time to retrieve images or to set the camera in video mode.
++ After changing `bitDepth` or `binning` (both involve calls to set ROI functions), the first image(s) taken may be empty, or it may take a longer time to retrieve images, or to set the camera in video mode.
 + `CamStatus` is "unknown" when the camera is operated in video mode and after it.
   For this reason takeExposure is allowed to start also when status is "unknown".